fatur285/fatur285/README.md

 hey,
 wait a minute, i live in borneo and i talk rudely every day🧟

+🔭 I'm working on a music bot project

 ```There is no love affair in my life, sometimes love just keeps me from learning```

 ## Let's see my Hobby :